boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-30-JenkinsHomeLab-P3-WindowsAgents.md

 ## UPDATE: Java Requirement Update with newer Jenkins versions

 Jenkins has recently updated their Java requirements to 11+, and this guide has been updated to match.
-If you are experiencing problems after following this guide and you see errors like these:
+If you are experiencing problems with an existing installation and you see errors like these:

 ```
 java.nio.channels.ClosedChannelException